|Date Range||1800 - 1899|

 |Collection||Rubin Museum of Art|

 Amitayus, Buddha (Tibetan: tse pag me.
-English: the Enlightened One of Immeasurable Life) Lord of Limitless Life and Pristine Awareness, the Sambhogakaya aspect (Enjoyment Body) of Buddha Amitabha.
+English: the Enlightened One of Immesurable Life) Lord of Limitless Life and Pristine Awareness, in the Sambogakaya aspect (Enjoyment Body) of a Buddha.

 "Bhagavan Lord of Limitless Life and Pristine Awareness with a body red in colour, one face, two hands and with two long eyes glancing with compassion on beings, gazing on the entirety of migrators; and a smiling face, wearing the complete sambhogakaya vestments.
 Above the two hands held in meditation is a long-life vase filled with the nectar of immortality; with the hair in tufts, adorned with silks and jewels, seated in vajra posture, the body blazing with the shining light of the marks and examples."
 (Sakya Tridzin Kunga Tashi, 1656-1711).

 Common to all traditions of Tibetan and Himalayan Buddhism Amitayus primarily belongs to the three lower Tantra classifications.
 In the Nyingma tradition, there are both Kama (Oral) and Terma (Treasure) lineages of practice.

 Jeff Watt 9-1998 [12-2008]